Geoffrey Rush wins case against Sydney newspaper publisher

 The reports alleged inappropriate behavior by Rush while he was starring in the Sydney Theatre Company's production of "King Lear" in 2015 and 2016.

-Rush won the best actor Oscar in 1996 for his portrayal of pianist David Helfgott in "Shine" and is famed for his portrayal of Captain Barbossa in the "Pirates of the Caribbean" films.
+Rush won the best actor Oscar in 1996 for his portrayal of pianist David Helfgott in "Shine" and was nominated for roles in "Shakespeare In Love," ''Quills" and "The King's Speech."
+He is also famed for his portrayal of Captain Barbossa in the "Pirates of the Caribbean" films.

+He received his nation's highest civilian honor in 2014, the Companion of the Order of Australia, for service to the arts.